Skip to main content

 Annual total cost = (Monthly premium × 12) + Annual deductible + (Your estimated annual drug copays)

 The Medicare Plan Finder does this calculation for you when you enter your medications.
-It shows you a side-by-side estimated annual drug cost for every available plan — making it much easier to identify the true lowest-cost option for your situation.
+It shows you a side-by-side estimated annual drug cost for every available plan, making it much easier to identify the true total-cost option for your situation.

 Not checking prior authorization requirements.
 Some plans require prior authorization (PA) before covering certain drugs.
 This means extra paperwork and sometimes delays getting your medication.
 Check if any of your drugs require PA before enrolling.